anurag-src/anurag-src.github.io/_posts/2021-04-14-Disinformation.md

 <br>

 ## <a name="Introduction"></a>Introduction
 In today's day and age, where most of our interaction is digital, the use of such a tool that we regularly use poses significant threat and harm to our society if done improperly, regardless of intent.
-Digital misinformation and disinformation has become so rampant in online cultures like social media and online news that it is listed by the WEF (World Economic Forum) as one of the main threats to human society[1].
+Digital misinformation and disinformation has become so rampant in online cultures like social media and online news that it is listed by the WEF (World Economic Forum) as one of the main threats to human society **[1]**.

 Misinformation is false or inaccurate information, especially that which is intended to deceive.
-With the ongoing COVID-19 pandemic, in the present society more than ever, we must not only attempt to curb the spread of misinformation and disinformation, but we must attempt to design better systems with the intent of conveying clear concise facts to the public as fluently as possible from concerned and trustworthy bodies, this can be a monumental task given the fact that false news tends to spread quicker than true news[3].
+With the ongoing COVID-19 pandemic, in the present society more than ever, we must not only attempt to curb the spread of misinformation and disinformation, but we must attempt to design better systems with the intent of conveying clear concise facts to the public as fluently as possible from concerned and trustworthy bodies, this can be a monumental task given the fact that false news tends to spread quicker than true news **[3]**.

 To attempt to tackle this, we first analysed the possible reasons and factors for the spread of false news.
 This is then to be utilised to construct a survey to collect the relevant data in a specific selected user demographic through user research processes.
 The data from the research conducted will then be used to construct and design the guidelines and campaigns to combat the spread of misinformation and disinformation.

 For the context of this research we chose to specifically focus on people within the age group of 18-23, namely students undergoing their undergraduate education.
 We attempted to have a varied user base for the research along different axes like gender, age, language, location and economic background.
+This project was done under the advice of [Professor Dipanjan](https://www.bits-pilani.ac.in/hyderabad/dipanjan/Profile)

 ## <a name="RelatedWork"></a>Related Work
 There are many possible reasons for why misinformation spreads and why people tend to accept some things over others, regardless of whether it is actually true or not.
 Being knowledgeable of these factors is the first step to combating them and designing better information systems.
 We went through related works regarding factors that contribute to the spread of misinformation as such and have listed them and their relevant sources below